-General and administrative expenses for the First Quarter of Fiscal 2015 decreased by \$717,307 (13.53% decrease) compared to the First Quarter of Fiscal 2014.
-Significant cost control measures were implemented, particularly in SSDC, during Fiscal 2014, and the improved cost reductions are continuing into the First Quarter of Fiscal 2015.
-Operating expenses as a percentage of total revenues have decreased by 2% compared to the same period in the prior year (64% for the First Quarter of Fiscal 2015 compared to 66% for the First Quarter of Fiscal 2014).
+General and administrative expenses for the Third Quarter of Fiscal 2015 decreased by \$195,405 (4.02% decrease) compared to the Third Quarter of Fiscal 2014.
+The decrease was caused primarily by cost-cutting measures implemented in SSDC's operations.
+General and administrative expenses for the nine months ended May 31, 2015 decreased by \$838,316 (5.57% decrease) when compared to the same period last year.
+Cost control measures were implemented, particularly in SSDC, during Fiscal 2014, and the improved cost reductions are continuing into Fiscal 2015.
+Operating expenses as a percentage of total revenues (excluding the development fee revenues since the large dollar amount of development fee revenue skews the analysis) have decreased by 6% compared to the same period in the prior year (64% for the nine months ended May 31, 2015 compared to 66% for the nine months ended May 31, 2014).